abbyazari/abbyazari.github.io/_pages/publications.md

 * **Azari, A. R.**, Lockhart, J. W., Liemohn, M. W., and Jia, X. (2020).
 "Incorporating Physical Knowledge into Machine Learning for Planetary Space Physics".
 Frontiers in Astronomy and Space Sciences.
 Acessible at <a href="https://arxiv.org/abs/2006.01927"> arXiv</a> and <a href="https://www.frontiersin.org/articles/10.3389/fspas.2020.00036/"> Frontiers</a>.

   *This work provides an example of interpretable machine learning for the field of planetary space physics along with guidelines for future applications of machine learning to space physics problems.
 Within the Machine Learning in Heliophysics collection.*

-* **Azari, A. R.** (2020).
-"A Data-Driven Understanding of Plasma Transport in Saturn's Magnetic Environment".
-PhD Thesis.
-University of Michigan.

-  *Full text accesible at  <a href="https://deepblue.lib.umich.edu/handle/2027.42/155251"> DeepBlue Thesis Database</a>.*

 ### 2019